EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 <img src="raid.jpg" width="250px" style="float:right; margin: 20px; border-radius: 5%;">The <cite>dynamic buffer[^13]</cite> allows for an unbounded amount of data to be written to it.
 It achieves this by internally allocating and deallocating fixed-size chunks of memory and storing them in an intrusively linked list.
 To reduce the number of allocations, it will attempt to reuse the initially allocated chunk as much as possible.
 This means that as long as the amount of data stored in the buffer at any given point stays under the size of a single chunk, it will never allocate additional chunks.
 To mitigate the cost of allocations in high-traffic scenarios, custom allocators can be used.
 In Ember's case, a much larger thread-local storage shared pool is used to allocate from, only resorting to the system allocator if that's also exhausted.
 The dynamic buffer can be used for inbound traffic but the internal machinery imposes overhead that isn't necessary if you don't need to exceed the size of a single memory chunk.

-The fixed-size nature of the dynamic buffer makes it great for throwing in arbirtrary data and pumping it out of Asio.
+The fixed-size nature of the dynamic buffer makes it great for throwing in arbitrary data and pumping it out of Asio.
 A variation that you might see used is to allow the linked list of memory chunks to be of arbitrary size, meaning a chunk holds exactly one message.
 This might be preferable if you want to be able to add and remove chunks to/from the buffer to move them around your application or transfer them between buffers without copying the data.

 Ultimately, the buffer choices made for one application design might not work for another.
 You'll need to take stock of your application's design and the protocols you're working with and then choose the right buffering strategy from there.
 Just do what you can to avoid allocations, copying and locking.